jessamyn27/underwater-game/README.md

 # Underwater Game!

+# URL Link - Best Played at 25% Zoom Out | Full Screen
 Interactive animated game to chase shells and avoid the hook!

 ## Getting Started

 Use the arrow keys to get Merbabe to move around in the water.
-She hovers over shells to collect them and they disapear.
+She hovers over shells to collect them and they disappear.
 She avoids the hook.

 She wins if she collects all three shells before the 30 second timer stops at 0 and doesn't get the hook.